 - Confirm that the placement supervisor agrees to participate in the fellowship-related activities in support of the candidate: join a kick-off call at the start of the fellowship year with the fellow, the fellow's academic mentor, and SRCD staff; provide feedback on the candidate’s professional development plan and support their progress towards the outlined goals; provide feedback on the fellow’s Spotlight column, Professional Portfolio, and Capstone presentation; and complete an end-of-year evaluation of the fellowship.

 The statement of support must be signed and on letterhead.

 How do I submit a full application?

-Full applications will be due by January 24, 2022 through an online portal.
+Full applications were due by January 24, 2022.
 See “Application Submission Instructions” above for more information.

 How are State Policy Post-doctoral Fellowship full applications evaluated?